koschke/zwift/README.md

 This script generates a [Zwift](https://zwift.com/) workout file taking a simple and concise textual workout specification.
 The [Zwift](https://zwift.com/) workout file can be read in [Zwift](https://zwift.com/) to control your smart trainer during a workout.

+## On which operating systems will this script run?

+The script runs on Windows, macOS, and Linux.
+Technically, it runs on every platform for which a _Python_ interpreter is available (see below).

+## Is this script for free?

+Yes, absolutely.

 ## Why using this script?

 The Zwift workout editor allows one to create a customized workout and works fine for simple workouts.
 Yet, it has limitations.
 First, the intervals you can create with the editor have only two different stages: low power and high power.
 Second, copying and pasting and editing in general to create a workout can be cumbersome.